Amordadegan festival

 The Amordadegan festival, also transliterated as Amordadegan or Amardadegan, is an ancient Iranian tradition celebrated 127 days after Nowruz.
 Amordadegan in Persian means "without death".
-The 5th month of Persian calendar is Mordad that came from Amordad or Ameretat word.
+The 5th month of Persian calendar is Mordad that came from Pahlavi Amurdad and Aveastan Ameretat word.
 The Amordadegan festival was celebrated by the Zoroastrians over 4000 years.
-It falls on the 7th day of Mordad.
+It falls on the 7th day of the fifth Persian month, Mordad.